sait-wbdv/fall-2021/src/courses/cpnt265/day04.md

   - [SnipCart](https://snipcart.com/)
     - A shopping cart service for JAMstack websites.
     - There are many competitors and alternatives in the JAMstack E-commerce space so do your research.

 ---

-## 10:30am - Presentations
-- Dave: UX critiques using Figma

----

-## API Troubleshooting
-- Anyone need any help with 270-a3?

----